 Interests in mineral exploration properties are recorded at cost.
 Exploration and development expenditures, including an allocation of salaries, benefits and consulting fees, other than those of a general nature, relating to mineral properties in which an interest is retained are deferred and carried as an asset until the results of the projects are known.
-If the project is unsuccessful or if exploration has ceased because continuation is not economically feasible, the cost of the property and the related exploration expenditures are written off.
-During 2015 and 2014, the Company only capitalized costs on its core properties and expensed all costs related to properties that were of a secondary focus.
+If the project is unsuccessful or if exploration has ceased because continuation is not economically feasible, the cost of the property and the related exploration expenditures are written off or written down to the net recoverable amount of the deferred exploration expense.

 The cost of mineral properties includes the cash consideration paid and the fair value of shares issued on the acquisition of properties.
-Properties acquired under option agreements, whereby option payments are made at the discretion of the Company, are recorded in the consolidated financial statements at the time payments are made.
+Properties acquired under option agreements, whereby option payments are made at the discretion of the Company, are recorded in the condensed consolidated interim financial statements at the time payments are made.
 The proceeds from options granted on properties are credited to the cost of the related property.